 In the State of Florida, it is also possible for DUI victims to invoke the Dram Shop Law.
 If they provide alcohol to someone who appears intoxicated restaurants, bars, and other property owners may be held liable.
 Personal injury attorneys representing injured individuals will have to prove that:

 Proving these may be challenging, but a highly skilled attorney conducting a thorough investigation of the accident can prove them.
 In general, most DUI victims will sue the driver.

 After a drunk driving accident, the victims or their families can claim several types of damages in a personal injury lawsuit.
 The main ones would include:

 To have a full understanding of what types of compensation you would be entitled to, an attorney can review your claim and consider all the circumstances and pieces of evidence.
 Sean M. Cleary, Miami-based DUI accident lawyer, will expertly put together your case and fight to obtain for you the compensation you deserve.

 As a consequence, our firm’s professional view is highly disapproving of individuals choosing to drive their vehicles on public roads while under the influence of alcohol or narcotics.

 The insurance company is a business, its main objective being, therefore, to make a profit off of its client, and not that of ensuring you get the monetary benefits you would deserve.
 Its intention might be to have you sign a poorly informed agreement before you are in full knowledge of your rights.
-Attorney Sean M. Cleary will help you figure out whether or not a settlement offer is fair, and will talk to the insurance company on your behalf.
+If you or a loved one have been the victim of a DUI accident, we can be of service in helping you receive the appropriate compensation for your particular case.